IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_network_security_group.html.markdown

   - `remote` - (List) List of remote.

       Nested schema for `remote`:
-        - `id` - (String) The id of the remote network Address group or network security group the rules apply to.
+        - `id` - (String) The id of the remote network address group or network security group the rules apply to.
 Not required for default-network-address-group.
         - `type` - (String) The type of remote group the rules apply to.
 Supported values are: `network-security-group`, `network-address-group`, `default-network-address-group`.
   - `source_port` - (List) List of source port